qasimkamran/Recursive-Tag-Replacement-Engine/README.md

 ## Examples

-Yet to be added, only current example that can be shared is written in main.c
+To be added.
+The only example currently available is in main.c.

 ## License

-Not sure how these work yet.
+Not sure how licenses work yet.